Skip to content

 Consumer Reporting Agency Notice

-If more than 1,000 residents notified, must notify all nationwide CRAs without unreasonable delay of anticipated date of notice and approximate number of residents to be notified.
-Entities subject to Gramm-Leach-Bliley are exempt from this requirement.
+If more than 1,000 residents notified, must notify, without unreasonable delay, all nationwide Consumer Reporting Agencies of anticipated date of notice and approximate number of residents to be notified.

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify them in the most expedient time possible and without unreasonable delay following discovery of a breach, if misuse of the covered info about a resident has occurred or is reasonably likely to occur.
-Must cooperate by sharing relevant information about breach, but not disclosure of confidential business info or trade secrets.
+If you maintain covered info on behalf of another entity, you must notify it in the most expedient time possible and without unreasonable delay following discovery of a breach, if misuse of the covered info about a resident has occurred or is reasonably likely to occur.
+Must cooperate by sharing relevant information about breach but not disclosure of confidential business info or trade secrets.

 Potential Penalties